LinuxForHealth/FHIR/demo/README.md

 A functional docker-compose and enough storage (~4GB) and RAM (~4GB) to run the environment.

 ### Using docker-compose
-First, navigate to the `demo` directory.
+First, navigate to the `demo/basic` directory.
 Then execute the following commands.

 To start the services: